RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/leg.md

 As the *Tiptoe* and *Foot roll* values rotate (part of) the foot using different pivots, they should never be used at the same time.
 When one of these values is set, the other value should always be 0&nbsp;° (the foot can't rotate using multiple pivots at the same time).

 !!! note
-    To the contrrary of plantigrades, the rotation of the controller itself, which rotates the whole foot around the toe joint, may not be very useful in this rig.
+    To the contrary of plantigrades, the rotation of the controller itself, which rotates the whole foot around the toe joint, may not be very useful in this rig.

 For a precise control of the foot, make sure all joints and bones are perfectly located, especially the toe bone and the tip, as shown on the picture above.